jpmorganchase/Phantom/docs/user/tutorial1.rst

     SHOP_MAX_STOCK = 1000
     SHOP_MAX_STOCK_REQUEST = 100

-Phantom uses the ``Mercury`` library for handling the network of agents and actors and the message passing between them and `Ray + RLlib <https://docs.ray.io/en/master/index.html>`_ for running and scaling the RL training.

 As this experiment is simple we can easily define it entirely within one file.
 For more complex, larger experiments it is recommended to split the code into multiple files, making use of the modularity of Phantom.